seannorris/port_proxy/Mount CS Home Folder Remote/README.md

 # CS Home Folder Remote Mounter
 The scripts in this folder can be used to mount your home folder in windows while outside of the St Andrews uni network.

-To use this utility unzip the file ['Mount CS Home Folder.zip'](./Mount%20CS%20Home%20Folder.zip?raw=true) somewhere and then follow the following steps:
+To use this utility unzip the file ['Mount CS Home Folder Remote.zip'](./Mount%20CS%20Home%20Folder%20Remote.zip?raw=true) somewhere and then follow the following steps:
 1. Run the following commands from an elevated command prompt:
    ```
    sc stop LanmanServer